 - The

-property comes in two different settings, two-dimensional and three-dimensional.
+transform property comes in two different settings, two-dimensional and three-dimensional.

 - Elements may be distorted, or transformed, on both a two-dimensional plane or a three-dimensional plane.